hetshah99/big-data-analytics-lab-practical/README.md

   c) Aggregate inputs and search records based on aggregation output

-Prepare a report to guide design of mapper and reducer.
+Prepare a report to guide design of mapper and reducer

-6. Analyse impact of different number of mapper and reducer on same definition as practical 3.
-    Prepare a conclusive report on analysis.
+6. Analyse impact of different number of mapper and reducer on same definition as practical 3 Prepare a conclusive report on analysis.

-7. Implement PCY/Multi-Hash/SON algorithm for identification of frequent item set by handling larger datasets in main memory.
+7. Implement PCY/Multi-Hash/SON algorithm for identification of frequent item set by handling larger datasets in main memory

 8. Setup MongoDB environment in your system.
-Import Restaurant Dataset and perform CRUD operation.
+Import Restaurant Dataset and perform CRUD operation

 9. Extend MongoDB functionality for MapReduce on document collection